 Again to name-check Marx, the Gangbanksters of Grab-it-All Street are akin to ‘sorcerers…. [who are] no longer able to control the powers of the nether world [they] have called up by [their] spells’, whilst remaining increasingly at pains to preserve the illusion their ‘business as usual’ legerdemain is a good thing for all.

-Yet although they long ago lost any battle upholding the fantasy they have anyone else’s interests at heart but their own, this has yet to reflect itself in sustained, widespread discontent in the heartland, certainly not enough to effect the change that might come close to proving Marx wrong.
+Yet although they long ago lost any battle upholding the fantasy they have anyone else’s interests at heart but their own (as it transpired not unlike Marx’s own disciples with their megalomaniacal, largely self-serving, utopian ambitions), this has yet to reflect itself in sustained, widespread discontent in the heartland, certainly not enough to effect the change that might come close to proving Marx wrong.

 There are any number of reasons why we need to continue holding the blowtorch to the belly of ‘Street’ mob, not least because of their ongoing fraudulent and reckless practices, their continuing resistance to meaningful reform measures, and with systemic risk being greater than as it ever was.